fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-fall-2024/classwork/classwork15.md

 ---

 ## Logistics
-* Due: Wednesday, March 6th AoE.
+* Due: Wednesday, October 9th AoE.
 * Submission instructions: make sure that the required file (`tokenize.c`) is in your `/classwork/week8/wed/` directory.
 * Deadline reminder: after the deadline passes, you cannot earn any points for